Arman-Arzoo/Memory-Mern-App/README.md

 5. on the other termial `cd server` then  `npm i` and then `npm start`

 # Demo site Version 2.0.0
-working on version 2 in which I build user registration and authtication and many more soom. stay tune
+working on version 2 in which I build user registration and authtication and many more soon. stay tune